forceedge01/vagrant-php54/README.md

 To get in the box, perform the usual vagrant ssh.
 Your project is synced in the /vagrant folder.
 If not refer to the Vagrantfile.

+Feel free to submodule this package into your project.

 ## Ubuntu only:
 You may run into the trouble of signing some kernel modules.
 Error you may get is: